 Faculty with questions about the COI policy and workings of the COI committee should contact Jen Donais, Assistant Vice Chancellor for Research & Engagement by calling 545-5283 or via email at firstname.lastname@example.org.

-If after consultation with the Office of Research Compliance it is determined that a potential COI exists, be sure to check "Yes" to COI on the Internal Processing Form and alert your OGCA administrator when submitting a proposal for external support.
+If after consultation with the Office of Research Compliance it is determined that a potential COI exists, be sure to check "Yes" to COI where applicable in the PI certification section and/or the Kuali questionnaire.
+Then alert your OPAS administrator when submitting a proposal for external support.

 Direct supervision of relatives, including spouses, must be fully justified and explicitly approved by the Chancellor.
 Payroll will not process appointments without prior approval.